All Episodes

 I don't need to see it.

-How about the drive by media and all of the time they spend, not just the last five months, but the last six years on what do the Democrats have to do to get back in power?
+How about the drive-by media and all of the time they spend, not just the last five months, but the last six years on what do the Democrats have to do to get back in power?

 What must the Democrats do?

-U.S. Democrats say they're doing a tremendous job, but voters don't seem to be listening, riding a wave of anger.
+Almost a year on from snatching Congress from the Republicans, U.S. Democrats say they're doing a tremendous job, but voters don't seem to be listening, writing a wave of anger over the Iraq war.

-Recently sparked a nasty foreign policy row with Turkey, and it found that Bush, though wounded, remains a ferocious adversary.
+Democrats carved narrow majorities in the House and blah, But they have disappointed supporters who hoped that they would halt the war, recently sparked a nasty foreign policy row with Turkey, and have found that Bush, though wounded, remains a ferocious adversary.

 I'll say he's kicking their butt at each and every turn on issues of importance that matter to him and matter to them.